 Quality controls of serum ferritin and HO-1 measurements

 A, correlation of serum ferritin levels between the levels of ferritin measured at other facilities and Yokohama City University (YCU) Hospital.
 We measured first 131 AOSD cases enrolled in the study.
-B and C, comparison of serum ferritin and HO-1 levels between male and female AOSD cases in remission.
+B, Serum HO-1 levels of an AOSD patient evaluated for five independent experiments from repeated freeze and thawing process.
+C and D, comparison of serum ferritin and HO-1 levels between male and female AOSD cases in remission.
 Red horizontal bars indicate median values.

 Supplementary Table 1